NegativeCharge/Acorn-Electron-SquatM-Player/README.md

 - Ported to the Acorn Electron by Negative Charge 11'22
 - Optimisations of the Acorn Electron version by 0xC0DE 11'22

-The track currently needs to be included at the bottom of main.6502 (samples are in the tracks directory)

 SquatM tracks can be composed in 1Tracker (https://shiru.untergrund.net/software.shtml) - you will need to export the track in Atari ca65 format, and manually convert to BeebAsm format (see samples for changes required).

 SSD file for emulators/hardware: https://github.com/NegativeCharge/Acorn-Electron-SquatM-Player/blob/master/SquatM_Beeper_Engine.ssd?raw=true